 This project will add 3.92 miles to the Purple Line, beginning at the Wilshire/Western Station.
 The twin tunnel alignment will travel beneath Wilshire Boulevard, and underground stations will be constructed at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
-The tunnel, mined by two Herrenknecht TBMs, will be 35,750 linear feet long with an inner diameter of 20 feet, 7 inches.
+The tunnels, mined by two Herrenknecht TBMs, will be 35,750 linear feet long with an inner diameter of 20 feet, 7 inches.
 The project also includes train control and signals, communications, traction power supply and distribution, and fare collection systems.

 The largest and most complex of the three major excavations is La Brea station, which is 1,000 feet long, 65 feet wide, and nearly 80 feet deep, located down the center of busy Wilshire Boulevard.
-The work is also on the critical path, as it is the location from which the TBMs will be launched.
+The work is also on the critical path, as it is the location from which the TBMs were launched.

 At Fairfax Station, near the La Brea Tar Pits, the presence of methane and hydrogen required an extra-large, extra-robust ventilation system operating 24 hours a day, seven days a week to remove contaminated air.
 Because of the risk to archaeological finds, all excavation at this site takes place six inches at a time; the excavator ‘combs’ through a layer while the on-site paleontologist examines for fossils.